kermitbravo/stock-analysis/README.md

 ### How do these pros and cons apply to refactoring the original VBA script?

 In our analysis, we could improve the performance of our code by several times which will allow us to scale the solution to perform a complete stock market analysis.

-We can clearly see and measure how by refactoring our code we were able to reuse some of the code we had but still achieve the objective in a simpler more efficient way.
+We did have to spend more time looking at the original code to identify what could be refactored and we were able to start forming ideas that will allow us in the future to avoid potential performance impacts like nested loops.

+In this case, by leveraging timers we were able to quickly assess if refactoring would have an immediate and noticeable impact or not.

 ## Sources